mecene-studio/debugGpt/README.md

 ## Installation

 To install DebugGpt, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `pip install -r requirements.txt`
-3. Rename the .env.example to .env and and the variables
+3. Rename the .env.example to .env and add the variables
+4. Install Node.js 18 for the test app

 ## Usage